Research suggests that irritable bowel syndrome (IBS) affects about

 If you’re just starting out, err on the side of caution and start with the smallest dose.
 Keep in mind that when ingesting CBD edibles, the effects may take a few hours to kick in.
 Only take more when a full 2 hours have gone by.

-Do you need more help with figuring out how to dose CBD?
-Check out our CBD dosing guide.
+If you need more help with figuring out how to dose CBD, check out our CBD dosing guide.

 CBD won’t get you “high” and is generally considered pretty safe.
 Still, there’s a possibility that you’ll experience side effects, such as: